The Czech Genius Jára Cimrman

 In a national poll in 2005, Jára Cimrman was easily voted the “Greatest Czech Ever”.
 A good example of his insightful wisdom was when he said: “I am such a complete atheist that I am afraid God will punish me.”.
 So, is Jára Cimrman a philosopher, an inventor or an explorer?
 He is actually all 3 of these things, and far more.

 Many like to believe that the popularity of Cimrman reflects the country’s notable enthusiasm for making fun of authority.
-Over the country’s history —from the era of the Czech aristocracy who employed sneaky diplomacy to control the German menace, to the time of Jan Hus with his challenging of the right of any ruler to exert control, to the incidents of anti communist revolution which triggered the 1989 Velvet Revolution—the Czech people have sustained a healthy disregard for anyone who tries to tell them what they should think, or how they should live.
+Over the country’s history —from the era of the Czech aristocracy who employed sneaky diplomacy to control the German menace, to the time of Jan Hus with his challenging of the right of any ruler to exert control, to the incidents of anti-communist revolution which triggered the 1989 Velvet Revolution—the Czech people have sustained a healthy disregard for anyone who tries to tell them what they should think, or how they should live.
 While other countries solemnly select their “Best” from the historical archives, the Czechs will not participate in this self-indulgent pursuit.
-Their support for a fictitious character, says Svěrák (the co creator of Cimrman), indicates 2 things about the Czechs: firstly, that they are “skeptical” about people who are “major figures”, and secondly, that the only thing you can be sure of which has “saved the nation many times throughout history” is its’ sense of humor.
+Their support for a fictitious character, says Svěrák (the co-creator of Cimrman), indicates 2 things about the Czechs: firstly, that they are “sceptical” about people who are “major figures”, and secondly, that the only thing you can be sure of which has “saved the nation many times throughout history” is its’ sense of humour.